Shanghai 144-Hour Visa Free Transit Policy 2023

 - Jiangsu: Nanjing Lukou International Airport

-1. You must be in transit to a third country or region (Hong Kong, Macau, and Taiwan are included among possible third regions).
-For example, USA–Shanghai–Taiwan is acceptable for a 144-hour transit visa in Shanghai, but USA–Shanghai–USA is not.
+You must be in transit to a third country or region (Hong Kong, Macau, and Taiwan are included among possible third regions).

 3. Locate the dedicated lanes for 144-hour visa-exemption transit passengers within the entry inspection areas after arrival.

-5. After clearing immigration, claim your luggage and go through customs as normal.
+5. Claim your luggage and go through customs as normal.

 6. Departure from a designated port before midnight on the sixth full day.
 There is nothing different from leaving China normally.
 Hand over your completed departure card at the security inspection.